 Examination of the social roles of women and men, the dynamics of sexual identity, and the ideologies of gender in various societies.
 Course explores broad theoretical issues (such as biological vs. cultural determinants; gender stratification and inequality; the effects of social, cultural, and economic variables), as well as a range of specific societal studies.
 Prerequisites: Anthropology 103 or 106.

 Study of the literary and bodily encounters between places, people, capital, and cultures in the context of China’s modernization and globalization.
 Students read historical and contemporary travel writings, view documentary films, and analyze ethnographically-based research to explore what happens on the meeting grounds between "hosts" and "guests" and how these encounters shape landscapes, nation building, ethnic identities, traditions, and gender and class boundaries.
 All readings are in English.
-Prerequisites: One of the following courses: Anthropology 103, Anthropology 106, History 103, History 110, Religion 101, or Visual Art History 131.
+Prerequisites: One of the following courses: ANTH103, ANTH 106, HIST 103, HIST 106, HIST 110, HIST 301, REL 101, or ARTH 131.
 Cross-listed with Asian Studies.

 Introduction to the organization and development of Native American civilizations in Mexico and Central America.
 Evidence from archaeological and ethnographic research, Native texts and art, and Spanish Colonial writings is used to study religious beliefs, sociopolitical organization, economic relationships, and intellectual achievements of such groups as the Olmec, Maya, and Aztecs.
 Period prior to the sixteenth-century Spanish conquest is emphasized, but modern indigenous cultures are also studied.
-Prerequisites: Anthropology 103 or 106, or Latin American Studies 140.
+Prerequisites: Anthropology 103 or 106; or Latin American Studies 140 or 147.
 Anth 232 and LAS 232 are cross-listed.

 Introduction to the organization and development of Native American civilizations in South America.
 Evidence from archaeological and ethnographic research, Native texts and art, and Spanish Colonial writings is used to study religious beliefs, sociopolitical organization, economic relationships, and intellectual achievements of such groups as the Inka, Moche, and Chavin.
 Period prior to the sixteenth-century Spanish conquest is emphasized, but modern indigenous cultures are also studied.
-Prerequisites: Anthropology 103 or 106, or Latin American Studies 140.
+Prerequisites: Anthropology 103 or 106; or Latin American Studies 140 or 147.
 Anth 236 and LAS 236 are cross-listed.